All Recipes by Alicia Maher

 In 2005, the Salvadoran government issued legislation designating the Pupusa the national dish of El Salvador.
 They are simply delicious and showcase the artisan quality of our culinary traditions.

 ½ cup of Salvadoran cream (or substitute sour cream

 mixed with ½ teaspoon salt)

 ½ cup water to wet hands

 Combine the shredded cheese and cream and refrigerate.

-Before starting the masa for the Pupusas, bring out the prepared filling and let it stand at room temperature for about 30 minutes, the filling should be soft for use.
+Before starting the masa for the Pupusas, bring out the prepared fillings and let them stand at room temperature for about 30 minutes, the fillings should be soft for use.

 Preparing the Corn Masa Dough:

 Place the corn masa flour in a shallow bowl.
 Mix in the water, 1 cup at a time, kneading by hand for about 10 minutes until the dough is moist and fluffy.
 If needed, add more water 1 tablespoon at a time.
 The dough can be prepared the day before, if covered and refrigerated.

 Making the Pupusas – Method 1: